Chinese sentence political activist Lodoe Gyatso to eighteen years in prison in unknown location.

 Between August and September 2018, the family reached out to a Beijing-based human rights lawyer, whose identity remains anonymous.
 The lawyer believes that Ladoe’s family were eventually unable to hire him because of pressure from the authorities.

-Lodoe Gyatso comes from Sog county in Nagchu prefecture and is known for having strong political views towards Chinese authorities.
+Lodoe Gyatso comes from Sog county in Nagchu prefecture and is known for having strong political views towards the Chinese authorities.
 He previously served twenty-one years in Dhrashi prison after he killed another man in a fight in 1995 which was unrelated to Chinese occupation, Tibet Watch said.

-In prison Gyatso continued his activism handing out around three hundred handwritten letters opposing Chinese occupation and shouting pro-Tibet slogans.
+In prison, Gyatso continued his activism handing out around three hundred handwritten letters opposing Chinese occupation and shouting pro-Tibet slogans.
 At one point he was sentenced to death although the punishment later changed to more time behind bars.

 Gyatso’s hometown sits in the Tibet Autonomous Region (TAR) where surveillance is known to be strict.
 Whole families and towns can reportedly be punished for the actions of Tibetans who are accused of causing trouble by Chinese authorities.

-Punishments range from authorities banning work that provides essential sources of income to cutting off political rights and social welfare schemes like free schooling for children.
+Punishments range from authorities banning work that provides essential sources of income to cutting off political rights and social welfare schemes, like free schooling for children.